 Product Development Philosophy.
 The Company is committed to building its brand name and distributor and customer loyalty by selling premium quality, innovative personal care and nutritional products that appeal to broad markets.
-This commitment is illustrated by the Company's personal care products slogan "Ald of the Good and None of the Bad" and its nutritional products slogan "Adding Life to Years."
+This commitment is illustrated by the Company's personal care products slogan "All of the Good and None of the Bad" and its nutritional products slogan "Adding Life to Years."
 The Company's product philosophy is to combine the best of science and nature and to include in each of its products the highest quality ingredients.
-For example, NSI avoids soaps and other harsh cleansers that can dry and irritate skin, undesirable oils such as lanolin, elements known to be irritating and pore clogging, volatile alcohols such as ethyl alcohol, and conditioning agents that leave heavy residues.
-This philosophy has led to the Company being one of the only personal care companies in Japan to disclose every ingredient to avoid any ingredients in nutritional supplements that are reported to have any long-term addictive or harmful effects, even if short-term effects may be desirable.
-Independent distributors need to have confidence that they are distributing the best products available in order to have a sense of pride in their association with the Company and to have products that are distinguishable from "off the shelf" products that can be sold at an attractive retail price and allow the Company to maintain reasonable profit margins.
+For example, NSI avoids soaps and other harsh cleansers that can dry and irritate skin, undesirable oils such as lanolin, elements known to be irritating and pore clogging, volatile alcohols such as ethyl alcohol, and conditioning gents that leave heavy residues.
+This philosophy has led to the Company being one of the only personal care companies in Japan to disclose every ingredient to consumers.
+This philosophy has also led to the Company's commitment to avoid any ingredients in nutritional supplements that are reported to have any long-term addictive or harmful effects, even if short-term effects may be desirable.
+Independent distributors need to have confidence that they are distributing the best products available in order to have a sense of pride in their association with the Company and to have products that are distinguishable from "off the shelf" products.
+NSI and the Company are committed to developing and providing quality products that can be sold at an attractive retail price and allow the Company to maintain reasonable profit margins.

 NSI is also committed to constantly improving its evolving product formulations to incorporate innovative and proven ingredients into its product line.
 Whereas many consumer product companies develop a formula and stay with that formula for years, and sometimes decades, NSI believes that it must stay current with product and ingredient evolution to maintain its reputation for innovation to retain distributor and consumer attention and enthusiasm.
 For this reason, NSI continuously evaluates its entire line of products for possible enhancements and improvements.